 Your doctor may also recommend products to help stimulate your salivary glands and relieve your dry mouth.
 These include:

-- gels and other topical treatments, like specialized toothpastes and mouthwashes
+- gels and other topical treatments, such as specialized toothpastes and mouthwashes

 - fluoride treatments